Hawk 1968 Indy car-by-car histories

 Driven by: Mario Andretti.
 First race: Indianapolis Motor Speedway (R5), 30 May 1968.
 Total of 10 recorded races.

 A second 1968 Hawk built for Mario Andretti to use in road racing events in 1968.
 This is presumably the car used by Andretti at Mosport Park, Continental Divide, Indianapolis Raceway Park, Mont-Tremblant and Riverside during 1968.
 Became part of the STP team for 1969, and likely to have been Andretti's #64 backup car at the 1969 Indy 500.
 Probably used at Langhorne in June, then likely to be the road racing car again used at Continental Divide and Indianapolis Raceway Park.
 After the oval racing sister car was wrecked at Dover Downs in August, the road racing car was used on oval tracks as well, and was raced by Andretti at Brainerd, Trenton, Seattle, Phoenix and Riverside.
 Retained for 1970 and used by Andretti at the beginning of the season, then by Follmer at the 1970 Indy 500, although it was reported at the time to be Andretti's 1969 Indy 500 car.
 Later in the season, Andretti drove it at Langhorne and at Michigan, where he crashed.
-Repaired and raced by Andretti at Milwaukee in August, by Follmer at Ontario, then by STP's No 2 driver Steve Krisiloff at Trenton in October, at Phoenix in November, and at Trenton again in April 1971, where he wrecked it.
+Repaired and raced by Andretti at Milwaukee in August, by Follmer at Ontario, then by STP's No 2 driver Steve Krisiloff at Trenton in October, at Phoenix in November, and at Trenton again in April 1971, where he crashed it.
 The car was repaired for exhibition purposes and was later acquired by the Indianapolis Motor Speedway Museum, where it is displayed as a replica of Andretti Indy 500 winner.
 Still in the IMS Museum in September 2021.

 At the end of the 1969 season, Brawner and McGee parted company with Andretti to set up a new team in Phoenix, Arizona.
 Andretti's win at Riverside on 7 December 1969 in the Hawk '68 was the 28th for the combination of Andretti, Brawner and McGee since their first at IRP in July 1965.
 1969 was Brawner's 37th season of competition and he had prepared the winner of 50 USAC national championship races in total, more than anyone else.
 Since Andretti's first race with them at Trenton in July 1964, the trio had won more than $750,000 in prize money, but Brawner and McGee had been unhappy with the distribution of that money since joining the STP team.
 Brawner and McGee would build new cars for 1970, again based on Eddie Kuzma monocoques but now called Scorpions.
 Despite several second places, the new operation did not win another race and folded partway through 1972.
 McGee, who had joined Brawner in May 1963 and become co-chief mechanic in 1967, was still only 30 and he rejoined Andretti at the Vel's Parnelli team for 1972, going on to rewrite all the records as crew chief and team manager with Penske in the 1970s and Patrick Racing in the 1980s and 1990s.